3.2 Investigating the outbreak

 On this page

-The aim of the investigation is to collect the data needed to confirm the outbreak and analyse the initial actions taken in response.
+The aim of the investigation is to collect the data needed to confirm the outbreak and analyse the initial actions taken in response, and to issue recommendations on the intervention strategy, if necessary.

-The effectiveness of the response (controlling the spread of the outbreak by organising a large-scale vaccination campaign) depends primarily on how quickly the outbreak is identified.
+The effectiveness of the response (controlling the spread of the outbreak by organising a large-scale vaccination campaign) depends largely on how quickly the outbreak is identified.

-The investigation must therefore start at the first warning signs, i.e., an increase in the number of cases compared to the same period in previous (non-epidemic) years.
+The investigation must therefore start at the first warning signs, i.e. an increase in the number of cases compared to the same period in previous (non-epidemic) years, a significant increase in cases over the past three weeks, or predefined alert criteria.

-In principle, if the epidemiological surveillance system is functional and responsive, the alert will be issued as soon as the first cases appear.
+In principle, if the epidemiological surveillance system is functional and responsive, the alert will be issued as soon as the outbreak begins.

 3.2.1 Defining cases